Solidarity is one of those words that gets weaker the more often people say it.

 The return gesture mattered just as much

-That is why the Christchurch response was not merely symbolic.
+That is why the Christchurch response carried practical and moral weight.

 JTA later reported that Tree of Life and the broader Pittsburgh Jewish community helped raise money for the Muslim victims of the mosque killings in New Zealand.
 The language used by Tree of Life made the connection explicit: the community felt compelled to help because Muslims had shown overwhelming support to Pittsburgh only months earlier.